 - Banana shaped lay

 Bridge Hammocks try to solve the problem of the banana shaped lay as well.
 Instead of making you lay at an angle, bridge hammocks attempt to flatten out the entire hammock.

-With a bridge hammock there are two spreader bars at the head and foot of the hammock.
-These bars spread out the weight and pressure of the user across the material of the hammock.
+With a bridge there are two spreader bars at the head and foot of the hammock.
+These bars spread out the weight and pressure of the user across the material.
 Any suspension on the hammock then attaches to these bridge bars.

 Pros of Bridge Hammocks:

 - Flatter lay

 - Perfecting the hang may be fiddly and may take tinkering

 Suspension Systems – How to Hang